 MQC 1.
-Mapping of business sites
+Mapping of businessoperational sites

-- 17. The undertaking shall disclose a list of its significant business sites connected to material sustainability matters - 18.
-The objective of this Disclosure Requirement is to enable an understanding of which significant business sites are connected with specific material sustainability matters.
+- 26.17.
+The undertaking shall disclose a list of its significant businessoperational sites which are either under its financial, or operational control, with specification of the sustainability matters to which they are connected. - 27.18.
+The objective of this Disclosure Requirement is to enable an understanding of which businessoperational sites are connected with specific material sustainability matters.

-- 19. For each significant business site that is material to: - (a) biodiversity, the undertaking shall specify whether the site is located in or near the protected areas or a key biodiversity area.
-If so, the undertaking shall specify the impacts to the affected habitats and ecosystems and describe biodiversity management and adaptive management activities in place; - (b) water and marine resources, the undertaking shall specify whether the site is located in areas of high-water stress. - (c) affected communities and/or own workforce, the undertaking shall specify: - i. whether the material impacts on the local community are connected to; - 1. indigenous peoples; - 2. land rights; - 3. adequate housing, adequate food, water and sanitation; - 4. pollution; - 5. hazardous waste storage or disposal; - voluntary or involuntary resettlements that have been taking place or are ongoing near the site, subject to legal restrictions on the disclosure; - ii. whether the site is located in or near the conflict-affected or high-risk areas; and - iii. whether the site has implemented works councils, occupational health and safety committees and/or other worker representation bodies to deal with impacts. - 19.1 For each of the significant business sites listed according to the paragraphs above, the undertaking shall include: - (a) basic description, including name and a description of the activities and main characteristics of each site; - (b) location (NUTS region in the EU, country + region outside EU); - (c) type of control: financial or operational control; - (d) status of site (active; undergoing closure; closed and rehabilitated; or closed and not rehabilitated); - (e) the existence of tailing impoundments;
+- 28.19.
+For each of the significant businessoperational sites in the list, the undertaking shall include: - (a) basic description including name and a description of the activities and main characteristics of each site; - (b) location (NUTS region in the EU, country + region outside EU); - (c) type of control: financial or operational control; - (d) status of site (active; undergoing closure; closed and rehabilitated; or closed and not rehabilitated); - (e) the existence of tailing impoundments; - (f) material impacts related to social or environmental matters to which businessoperational site is connected to, including: - (g)i. whether the site is located in or near to a protected areas or a key biodiversity area.
+If so, the undertaking shall specify the impacts to the affected habitats and ecosystems and species and describe biodiversity management and adaptive management activities in place. - ii. whether the siteundertaking is located in areas of high-water stress. - (h)iii. whether theconnected to material impacts on the local community are connected to:, specifically, in relation to; - i...1.\indigenous peoples; - ii.2. land rights; - iii.3.adequate infrastructure, including housing, adequate food, water and sanitation, and power; - iv.4. pollution; - v.5. hazardous waste storage or disposal; - 4.6. voluntary or involuntary resettlements that have been taking place or are ongoing near the site, subject to legal restrictions on the disclosure.

+- (i)(g)whether the site is located in or near the conflict-affected or high-risk areas; and - (j) whether the site has implemented works councils, occupational health is located in areas at water risk. - (k)(h) the percentage of top management and safety committees and/or other worker representations bodies to deal with impactempleyees recruited from the affected community, including indigenous people.